TEDS Data Dictionary

 (dllang1/2 = 1 in the dataset).

 The 4 Year child booklet included various measures of language ability.
-These included parent-reported measures of vocabulary and general language ability, as well as a parent-administered pictorial vocabulary test (see the 4 Year study for further details of these measures).
+These included parent-reported measures of vocabulary and general language ability, as well as a parent-administered pictorial vocabulary test (see 4 Year measures).
 Twins are designated as 'low language' for the In Home study if they meet any of the following criteria on the basis of these measures:

 • the parent-reported vocabulary score (dvocab1/2) was 21 or less